-UAW Announce Nationwide Strike To Begin Before Midnight Sunday
+UAW Votes For Nationwide Strike To Begin Before Midnight Sunday

 "The company and the union look at the very same set of economic fundamentals and see the same writing on the wall and have different motivations," Dziczek said.

-"The company looks at that and says, 'Well if we hit a downturn, we want to be able to have contingent compensation, so we don't get locked into paying higher costs if the market softens.'
+"The company looks at that and says, 'Well, if we hit a downturn, we want to be able to have contingent compensation, so we don't get locked into paying higher costs if the market softens.'
 That same set of economic facts drives the union to want more guaranteed and certain compensation: base wage increases," she said.

+Dziczek said the strike would have to last more than a month to affect inventory at car dealerships.
+But she said the impact will ripple fast across North America.

+"There's great reliance on cross-border trade in engines and transmissions and other parts to support production in Canada and Mexico, so it wouldn't take long before Canada and Mexico were also shut down," she said.

 Some of the major sticking points include the cost of health insurance and pay raises demanded by workers.
 GM made $8.1 billion in profits last year.

+GM has announced closing four factories and the union has been fighting those decisions.
+GM says the average hourly employee makes around $90,000 a year.
+The UAW's Ted Krumm said the union will not make concessions.

+"This strike is about us.
+It's about standing up for fair wages, for affordable, quality health care, for our share of profits and for our job security," Krumm said at a Sunday press conference.

 The move to strike comes as legal troubles follow the union.
 A federal corruption scandal has led to guilty pleas by five people in the UAW.
-The Federal Bureau of Investigation has raided the home of Gary Jones, the union's current president.
-Some workers have called on Jones to step down in the union probe that has accused some union officials of hiding bribes and embezzling money from the union.
+The FBI has raided the home of Gary Jones, the union's current president.
+Some workers have called on Jones to step down amid the probe, which has accused some union officials of hiding bribes and embezzling money from the union.